hibahmad30/AzureOktaFederation/README.md

 <img src="https://i.imgur.com/3iLe5V6.png" alt="SAML Configuration"/>
 <br/>
 <br/>
 In the ‘Basic SAML Configuration’ section, enter placeholder URLs for ‘Identifier’ and ‘Reply URL’, and proceed to save the configuration.
-Select 'Download for Certificate (Base64)' in the SAML Signing Certificate area to download the certificate to your computer, which will be necessary for the next steps.
+Select 'Download for Certificate (Base64)' in the SAML Signing Certificate area to download the certificate to your computer, which will be required for the next steps.

 <h2>Mapping Microsoft Entra ID Attributes to Okta Attributes</h2>
  <p align="center">
-SAML claims are are pieces of information about a user that are shared between different systems to help with logging in and accessing services, such as their name or email address.
+SAML claims are pieces of information about a user that are shared between different systems to help with logging in and accessing services, such as their name or email address.
 We will be editing our attributes and claims, which is essentially what information we want to send to Okta for authentication.
  <br/>
  <br/>
  <img src="https://i.imgur.com/Pzmbstz.png" alt="Attributes and Claims"/>
   <br/>
   <br/>
-In addition to the default claims, we will add company name and telephone number:
+In addition to the default claims, we will add 'company name' and 'telephone number':
 <br/>
  <br/>
  <img src="https://i.imgur.com/c3QstfC.png" alt="Additional Claims"/>